nazmul68/hero-coders-client/README.md

 \* First of all, HeroCoders looks much fancy & fully responsive on desktop, tab & mobile view.

-\* Some important features added on this site like #Courses, #Blogs, #FAQ,A fancy #ErrorPage etc. And also has A fancy look #Navbar & complex #footer as well.
+\* Some important features added on this site like Courses, Blogs, FAQ,A fancy ErrorPage etc. And also has A fancy look Navbar & complex Footer as well.

-\* You can see #courseDetails page , this page has details information about your desired course.
+\* You can see CourseDetails page , this page has details information about your desired course.
 So feel free to checkout (https://hero-coders-auth.firebaseapp.com/courses)

-\* #Blog page is decorated with some important & relevant questions about some inportant topics according to our courses.
+\* Blog page is decorated with some important & relevant questions about some inportant topics according to our courses.
 So feel free to checkout (https://hero-coders-auth.firebaseapp.com/blog)

-\* #FAQ page has some important questions with answers these are taken from our site visitors & new learners and these questions' solution are given by our expert mentors.
-You might find your desired questions with answers..
-So feel free to checkout (https://hero-coders-auth.firebaseapp.com/faq)

-\* We also try to add some new features for our visitors || learners .
-Stay connected with us !

 ### Functionality